ccmpbll/ccmpbll.github.io/projects/prusa-enclosure.md

 The acrylic used for the sides and doors has a ton of static after you remove the protective paper and it attracts dust like crazy.
 I found this MG Chemicals cleaner that will remove the static and clean the surface.
 Worked extremely well.

+I won't bother creating a separate section for this, but its definitely worth mentioning.
+The hinged lid add on for the Prusa Enclosure is well worth the little effort and filament it requires.
+You can find details here: https://www.printables.com/model/273426-hinged-lid-for-adding-mmu2s-to-original-prusa-encl.
+It doesnt requuire any additional parts, only what is included with the enclosure kit.

 ### Parts
 - 1.5"x.5" 70 Duro Sorbothane feet: https://www.amazon.com/dp/B019O68IY0
 - MG Chemicals Antistatic Plastic Cleaner: https://www.amazon.com/dp/B072QWBJ9K